Masiesworld/Airline-Dashboard/README.md

 ## How to run this app locally:
 - First, run the file "Analysis_v2.ipynb" in jupyter notebook.
 There might be some pacjage you need to install.
-- Tn the last step of analysis, we will connect to MongoDB.
+- In the last step of analysis mentioned above, we will connect to MongoDB.
 You need to ensure that your mongodb server is running in the background.
 - Second, Check if all the outputs are saved to "Resources/output" and if there is a database called "flights2_db" in MongoDB with 6 collections.
 The name of collections should match with files in "Resources/output".
 - Third, open the terminal of your choice, locate to where you save all the files, and run "python app.py" from terminal.
 - Now that the environments for the webpage is created and data are retrieved, open browser at "localhost:5000" and see your result.